What is Trading 212

 Living of Dividend Income

-With Trading 212 Dividend Investing my long term my goal is to live off dividends and private pensions/ growth investment long before my state retirement age of 68.
-At 55 I can start pension drawdown, being 30 I have 25 years to build as much wealth as I can – with 55 being my dream age to retire while still young enough to actually enjoy that nest egg traveling and seeing every inch of the world without a care in the world.
+At 55 I can start pension drawdown.
+Being 30 I have 25 years to build as much wealth as I can – with 55 being my dream age to retire while still young enough to actually enjoy that nest egg traveling and seeing every inch of the world without a care in the world.

-While you are here check out my other articles on personal finance, money-saving and investing right HERE.
+While you are here check out my other articles on personal finance, money-saving and investing I hope you start investing today.